build-server-protocol/build-server-protocol/docs/bsp.md

 trait TestResult {
   /** An optional request id to know the origin of this report. */ def originId: Option[String]

+  /** A status code for the execution. */ def statusCode: Int

   def data: Option[Json] // Note, matches `any | null` in the LSP.
 }